 You may assume that everyone loves dogs and in particular your best friend as much as you do but not all venues at this time are dog friendly for various reasons such as liability and health code considerations.
 Even when you have an outdoor venue there may be restrictions related to dogs at the venue.

 Confirm that the venue you have selected for your wedding is dog friendly well in advance before you get set on either the fur baby star of the show showing up or the venue.
+Even if you are outdoor in your park some Parks including National Parks do not allow dogs but these ones do.

 2) Consider Your Dog’s Personality